kszela24/kszela24.github.io/README.md

 ## Description

   This will be the main portfolio page for the My Name.
 I am currently located in New York City.
+I'm from Chicago.